 Shakyamuni Buddha may be depicted in different postures to illustrate different events in the Buddha’s life.
 The most typical is the meditation posture with the legs folded in Vajra (lotus) posture and performing the dhyana mudra.
 The back of the right hand rests on the palm of the left hand, sometimes holding an alms bowl.
 The mound on top of the head symbolizes the highest wisdom.
 The white dot (urna) between the eyebrows represents the ability to see reality beyond the ordinary vision of people.
 The long earlobes are from the weight of the Buddha’s princely earrings, now missing since he renounced the worldly life.
 A gentle, subtle smile indicates inner peace and true happiness.
 Long arms symbolize nobility.
 Long, slender fingers signify mindfulness, precision and purity in every act.
 Round heels represent an even temperament, and fine webs between toes and fingers convey interconnectedness.

 Earth Store, Kṣitigarbha in Sanskrit, made a vow to not achieve Buddhahood until all hells are emptied.
 He is often depicted as a monk wearing a crown, donned with red sash, and seated on a lotus in the midst of fiery flames.
 One of his vows is to help beings suffering in the hells and evil destinies.
 His vows and how he benefits all beings is detailed in the Earth Treasury Sutra.
 He is also regarded as guardian of children in Japan.
 Here, he appears in the form of a monk with one foot resting a multi-layered lotus pedestal.
-He is surrounded by a flaming jewel and cradles a wish-fulfilling gem in his left hand and a ringed staff with the right hand.
+He is surrounded by a flaming jewel and cradles a wish-fulfilling pearl in his left hand and a ringed staff with the right hand.
 The sound of the rings warns crawling creatures of one’s approach lest they be stepped on.
 Other standard symbols are the third eye and elongated ears.

 Guan Yin, Avalokiteśvara in Sanskrit, is the Bodhisattva of great compassion and appears in more forms than any other Bodhisattva, sometimes male and sometimes female, or any form that might be beneficial to living beings.
 The Universal Door Chapter of the Lotus Sutra describes the various ways in which Guan Yin helps living beings and the thirty-three different forms in which he appears.
 In this image, Guan Yin is depicted seated gracefully and at ease on a throne of lotuses, looking or glancing down, symbolizing that Guan Yin continually watches over and contemplates the world.
 He is holding the abhaya mudra that symbolizes giving blessings, peace and protection.
 Pictured above Guan Yin are different manifestations of the Bodhisattva, such as Avalokiteśvara with many hands and eyes.